AgainPsychoX/TestGDBStubForESP8266/README.md

 	+ Unlike `monitor_port`, the `debug_port` must be in full path even on Windows (i.e. `\\.\COM13` instead just `COM13`).
 	+ If you don't want to set the port in the file, you will need to manually type `target remote \\\\.\\COM13` into the Debug Console tab in VS Code.
 	+ You can use `pio device list` to list the devices.
+	+ If you get upload before every debug session - even if you didn't change the code - you might want to set `debug_load_mode = manual`.
+In this project the `modified` option works okay, but in my other, more complex project, I can't get it to working (no files compiled, but still linking something I don't know).
 + Care!
 Adding `#include <GDBStub.h>` is enough to enable the GDB, since PlatformIO will build the `gdbstub.c` too, which includes proper (non-nop) implementation for `gdb_init()` and `gdb_break()` and so on.
 The `gdb_init()` is called even before user' `setup()` (see `core_esp8266_main.cpp`).
 	+ Guarding the include with `#ifdef ENABLE_GDB` is possible, but requires also using `lib_ldf_mode = chain+` (or `deep+`) in `platformio.ini`, to instruct LDF to evaluate conditional syntax.
 Read about the [Library Dependency Finder](https://docs.platformio.org/en/stable/librarymanager/ldf.html).
 You can `#include <gdb_hooks.h>` if you want to use `gdb_do_break()` without extra macros.
 	+ You can check if your binary is built with the GDBStub using something like: `grep 'gdbstub_init' ./.pio/build/esp8266_debug/firmware.elf`.